ethereum/go-ethereum/src/pages/docs/fundamentals/sync-modes.md

 checkpoints that can be used to rebuild the state on-the-fly.
 This means transactions can be traced back as far as the block that was used for the initial sync.
 Tracing a single transaction requires reexecuting all preceding transactions in the same block **and** all preceding blocks until the previous stored snapshot.
-Snap-sync'd nodes are therefore functionally equal to full nodes, but the initial synchronization required a checkpoint block to sync from instead of independently verifying the chain all the way from genesis.
+Snap-sync'd nodes are therefore full nodes, with the only difference being the initial synchronization required a checkpoint block to sync from instead of independently verifying the chain all the way from genesis.
 Snap sync then only verifies the proof-of-work and ancestor-child block progression and assumes that the state transitions are correct rather than re-executing the transactions in each block to verify the state changes.
-Snap sync is much faster than full sync.
+Snap sync is much faster than block-by-block sync.
 To start a node with snap sync pass `--syncmode snap` at startup.

 Snap sync starts by downloading the headers for a chunk of blocks.
 Once the headers have been verified, the block bodies and receipts for those blocks are downloaded.
-Next, state sync begins.
+In parallel, Geth also sync begins state-sync.
 In state-sync, Geth first downloads the leaves of the state trie for each block without the intermediate nodes along with a range proof.
 The state trie is then regenerated locally.
 The state download is the part of the snap-sync that takes the most time to complete and the progress can be monitored using the ETA values in the log messages.
 However, the blockchain is also